alba1735/tRNAgraph/docs/roadmap.md

 ## Phase 2 — Known Issues & Refactoring

-Refined 2026-08-19 after a full investigation pass into each item below (current code behavior, tRAX provenance where relevant, and — for the flag/CLI items — which are still load-bearing vs. genuinely dead).
-Items are scoped to concrete decisions, not open questions; see git history for the investigation this refresh was based on.

-### Visualization Enhancements

-- **Correlation**: Extend `plotsCorrelation.py` to include non-tRNA features, reusing the three-way pattern (`adata.uns['nontRNA_counts']` / tRNA-only / combined) already implemented in `plotsPca.py`, rather than a new approach.

 ### Data Validation

-- **Metadata Check**: Add validation to ensure `sample` names in metadata match those in the samples file before writing the AnnData object (currently only column *count* is checked, so mismatches only surface later as a runtime NaN warning).
 - **Parameter Fallback**: Add checks for graphing parameters; default to `sample` if the requested column does not exist in `adata` (currently `plotsCoverage.py`, `plotsCompare.py`, and `plotsHeatmap.py` raise `ValueError` instead of falling back).
 - **Pydantic validation across input files**: Extend the existing pydantic models in `toolsSchemas.py` (currently `VariantTag`/`VariantContribution`, used only internally by the size-split machinery) to cover all four user-facing input files at the point they're read: the metadata/samples file, the `--pairs` file, `--config` filter JSON, and `--colormap` JSON.
 All four currently use ad hoc parsing (bare `pd.read_csv`/`json.load` with manual, inconsistent checks) that fails late as a downstream `KeyError`, silent `None`, or misleading warning rather than failing fast with a clear validation error.